vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 ## Overview

-Here we will cover some common issues seen during a migration, how to avoid them, how to detect them, and how to address them.
+Here we will cover some common issues seen during a migration — how to avoid them, how to detect them, and how to address them.

 {{< info >}}
 This guide follows on from the [Get Started](../../../get-started/) guides.
 Please make sure that you have a